 - The files are broken, or not existed and you should re-upload them manually (as below).

 - The file permissions are wrong, in this case, you have to select the files one by one, and click on “Change Permissions” at the top of the page, and make them 755 or 777 if that can’t help.

 1. Upload the broken, or not existed image files

 When you migrate a blog, it happens that a brief connection issue can break the entire folder, and especially for images.
-What you need is to have the “Uploads” folder on your computer from a backup, or an existing folder, on your old hosting server.
+What you need is to have the “Uploads” folder in your computer from a backup, or an existing folder, on your old hosting server.

 What we want to do is to replace that folder with another one that’s working.
-Please make sure remember that the folder contains all the blog images, and uploaded files before you’ve migrated.
+Please make sure to remember that the folder contains all the blog images, and uploaded files before you’ve migrated.

-Then, use the cPanel and click, “wp-content” as the above examples and delete the file “Upload” and upload another one as this example.
+Then, use the cPanel and click, “wp-content” as the above examples and delete the file “Upload” and upload another one like this example.